Apologist films: Color of Night

 You’re currently reading “Apologist films: Color of Night,” an entry on David Ashley's blog

-- 1994, andrew lowery, apologist, billy ray, bruce willis, color of night, david ashley, e. elias merhige, erotic, film, hollywood pictures, jacqueline g. arthur, jane march, kevin j. o'connor, lauren christy, lesley ann warren, michael g. vajna, movie, paperback, richard rush, romance, scott bakula, sex scene, softcore, steamy, suspect zero, the color of the night, the hunger games
+- 1994, apologist, billy ray, bruce willis, color of night, e. elias merhige, erotic, film, hollywood pictures, jacqueline g. arthur, jane march, kevin j. o'connor, lauren christy, lesley ann warren, michael g. vajna, movie, paperback, richard rush, romance, scott bakula, sex scene, softcore, steamy, suspect zero, the color of the night